Braves Opening Day guide: What to know about 2022 season opener, World Series celebration - NewsBreak

 The Braves will begin to defend their 2021 championship when they open the season tonight against the Cincinnati Reds.

-We’re LIVE outside Truist Park with what fans can expect for Braves’ Opening Day and World Series celebration, on Channel 2 Action News This Morning from 4:30 a.m. to 7 a.m.
+We’re LIVE outside Truist Park with what fans can expect for Braves’ Opening Day and World Series celebration, on Channel 2 Action News starting at 4 p.m.

 GAME INFORMATION